 As well as being the director of 2will physiotherapy since 2010, Francis is:

 - Clinical supervisor for the final year students of Auckland University of Technology School of Physiotherapy

-- Has Postgraduate Diploma in Pain and Pain Management
+- Postgraduate Diploma with Distinction in Pain and Pain Management

 - Official physiotherapist for Auckland Philharmonia Orchestra (APO) and Kings College Conservatorium of Music